Divorce, Remarriage, and Children

 The Child's Need to Belong

-• Feeling guilty when belonging is threatened
+• feeling guilty when belonging feels threatened

 The Impact of Divorce